How To Create The Best Lighting Solutions For Your Home

 BEDROOM lighting solutions

-- You will want a main, overhead light source, recessed or otherwise, but in here, the overhead is best as a quick full lighting option.
+- Use a main, overhead light source.
+It can be recessed or otherwise.
+In here, the overhead is best as a quick full lighting option.
 Install a dimmer anyway for the ambient option.

 - Bedrooms always look and feel best with table lamps on nightstands and dressers.
 Standing floor lamps are great behind corner chairs.

 - Don’t forget to light your closet.
-Fumbling around for that favorite shirt is a waste of time when you could just flip a switch.
+It’s a waste of time to fumble around in the dark for that favorite shirt.
+You could just flip a switch.

 Office lighting solutions

-- Start with ambient lighting as usual, either recessed or from a main, overhead source.
+- Plan your ambient lighting first.
+Recessed or from a main, overhead source are good options.

-- A desk lamp specifically task oriented in your main work area.
+- A task oriented desk lamp is the best choice in your main work area.

 What about all those lighting wires and cords?